julienducos/shortcuts/README.md

 This shortcut simply allows you to calculate tax including rates from a tax free rate.At the first launch, you will be asked to specify the tax rate applied in your country.You can place this shortcut as a widget on the home screen or on the left page of your iPhone/iPad or in the menu bar of macOS :)

-NB: I used a little workaround to avoid a bug in Shortcuts app on iOS/iPadOS: if a comma (,) is entered in the "Rate without taxes" field via the numeric keypad: Shortcuts will return an error.
-The "Calculate expression" command actually expects a dot (.)
+NB: <em>I used a little workaround to avoid a bug in Shortcuts app on iOS/iPadOS: if a comma (,) is entered in the "Rate without taxes" field via the numeric keypad: Shortcuts will return an error.
+The "Calculate expression" command actually expects a dot (.)</em>

 ---